Next Polish parliamentary election: Political parties

 The Civic Coalition is a coalition made up of Civic Coalition (merger of Civic Platform, Modern, and Polish Initiative) and the Greens.
 The PO had been Poland's second largest party in the Sejm since 2015, and earned the largest number of votes in the 2024 EP election.
 They were the leading party of government from 2007 to 2015 and were members of the European People's Party Group (EPP Group).
 In October 2025, PO and its minor partners within the Civic Coalition merged into a single party of the same name, while the Greens opted to remain separate.

 Law and Justice is a right-wing populist party that governed Poland following its electoral list alone gaining a majority of seats between 2015 and 2023 and was also the leading party of a minority and later coalition government from 2005 to 2007.
 It is a member of the European Conservatives and Reformists Group.

+Development Plus is a Christian-democratic political association led by the former Prime Minister Mateusz Morawiecki.
+Initially created as a think-tank to represent the moderate, centre-right faction within Law and Justice known as the Scouts (Harcerze), it split from the party in July 2026.
+Since then, Development Plus has become an independent political association and registered its own parliamentary group, represented by Morawiecki and MPs that previously represented the Scouts.

-Poland 2050 is a centre-right party led by Szymon Hołownia, who was a journalist and presenter before entering politics in 2020.
+Poland 2050 is a centre-right party led by Katarzyna Pełczyńska-Nałęcz who was elected in January 2026 to replace outgoing Szymon Hołownia, a longtime party leader who was a journalist and presenter before entering politics in 2020.
 It is a Christian democratic party with socially conservative, liberal-conservative and pro-European views.
 In the 2023 election, it ran together with the Polish People's Party in the Third Way alliance, which was dissolved in June 2025.
-It represents the conservative faction of the ruling coaliton.
-In January 2026, the party is set to undergo a leadership election to elect a chairman to replace outgoing Szymon Hołownia.
+It represents the conservative faction of the ruling coalition.

 The Polish People's Party is the oldest still functioning party in Poland.
 Originally founded in 1895 as an agrarian peasant movement, its identity constantly shifted over time.
-From 1990 to late 2000s, it acted as a left-wing, agrarian socialist but socially conservative post-communist party; after forming a coaliton with the Civic Platform in 2007, it shifted towards the centre and embraced economic liberalism, and it subsequently became a right-wing party in the 2010s.
+From 1990 to late 2000s, it acted as a left-wing, agrarian socialist but socially conservative post-communist party; after forming a coalition with the Civic Platform in 2007, it shifted towards the centre and embraced economic liberalism, and it subsequently became a right-wing party in the 2010s.
 The shift solidified with the election of Władysław Kosiniak-Kamysz as leader in 2015.
 It entered the government coalition in 2023 where it acted as a right-wing force, blocking socially liberal reforms.